matidzatshepo/airbnb-clone-project/README.md

 - **Review System:** Enable users to post and manage property reviews.
 - **Performance Optimization:** Implement database indexing and caching for efficient data handling.

-## ⚙️ Tech Stack
+## 🛠️ Technology Stack

-- **Django:** High-level Python web framework for rapid development.
-- **Django REST Framework:** Toolkit for building RESTful APIs.
-- **PostgreSQL:** Reliable and feature-rich relational database system.
-- **GraphQL:** Powerful query language for flexible data retrieval.
-- **Celery:** Asynchronous task queue for background processing.
+A combination of modern tools and frameworks were used to build a robust, scalable, and maintainable backend system for the Airbnb Clone project.

+### ⚙️ Django
+A high-level Python web framework that simplifies building secure and maintainable web applications.
+Used for handling the core logic, URL routing, middleware, and views.

+### 🌐 Django REST Framework (DRF)
+A powerful and flexible toolkit for building Web APIs on top of Django.
+Used to create RESTful endpoints for CRUD operations.

+### 🐘 PostgreSQL
+A reliable and advanced open-source relational database system.
+Chosen for its performance, scalability, and support for complex queries and data relationships.

+### 🔍 GraphQL
+A query language for APIs that allows clients to request exactly the data they need.
+Integrated to provide a flexible and efficient alternative to REST endpoints.

+### ⏱️ Celery
+An asynchronous task queue used to run background jobs (e.g., sending confirmation emails, processing payments) outside the request-response cycle.

+### 🧠 Redis
-- **Redis:** In-memory data store used for caching and queuing.
+An in-memory data store used for caching and managing Celery task queues, helping improve performance and reduce database load.

-- **Docker:** Containerization for consistent development and deployment environments.
-- **CI/CD Pipelines:** Automated testing and deployment processes.
+### 📦 Docker
+A containerization platform used to package the application and its dependencies into containers, ensuring consistency across development, testing, and production environments.

+### 🔁 CI/CD Pipelines
+Automated processes that handle building, testing, and deploying the application.
+Helps maintain code quality and streamline deployments.

 ## 👥 Team Roles